aliakseix/santa-list/README.md

 > Sorry if it was though, not sure how to do that lmao
 > Just sending a pull request because the Lab says so, even though I probably did everything wrong!

-> The histories' of our projects  were too conflicting, trying to re-do it.
+UPDATE: The histories' of our projects  were too conflicting, trying to re-do it.